acidicoala/ScreamAPI/README.md

 - `version`: This field may be used by ScreamAPI to identify how to parse the config file.
 This allows ScreamAPI to parse older config files in a backward compatible manner.
 Therefore, **this field must not be edited manually**!
 Default: `2`.
 - `logging`: Enables or disables logging into a _ScreamAPI.log_ file.
 Default: `false`.
 - `eos_logging`: Enables or disables interception of EOS SDK logs.
 Can cause issues when enabled in *hook* mode.
 Default: `false`.
-- `eos_logging`: Enables or disables interception of EOS SDK logs.
-Enabling this option can cause issues in *hook* mode.
-Default: `false`.
 - `block_metrics`: Blocks reporting of analytics and usage metrics by the game to Epic Online Services.
 Metrics sent by EOS SDK itself remain unaffected.
 Default: `false`.
 - `catalog_items`: Options in this object specify behaviour when games use `EOS_Ecom_QueryOwnership` function.
   - `unlock_all`: Controls if all items should be automatically unlocked.
 Default: `true`.